-Freshman and sophomore transfer students must meet the general education requirement of 14 credits in Bible as described under Biblical Content and Studies in Faith and Reason in the catalog.* Junior and senior transfer students may exclude the BITH 111 course making their requirement 12 hours.
+After enrolling, Freshman and sophomore transfer students must still meet the general education requirement of 14 credits in Bible as described under Biblical Content and Studies in Faith and Reason in the catalog.* Junior and senior transfer students may exclude the BITH 111 course reducing their requirement to 12 hours.
 Transferred courses which are equivalent to Wheaton's required Bible and Theology courses may be used to meet the requirement.

 Transfer students seeking Illinois teacher certification are expected to take all required 300- and 400-level education courses at Wheaton.
 Exceptions may be granted with departmental approval.

 Courses that have been taken more than eight years prior to transferring to Wheaton are subject to department approval for transfer if they are to be used to meet any general education, major, minor, or teacher education requirements.

 *A complete description of the General Education Requirements is found in the Wheaton College Catalog.